JKCSS/JKCSS-Framework/README.md

 # Introduction

-The JKCSS is a one of CSS Frameworks. and JKCSS underdevelopment
+The JKCSS is a one of CSS Frameworks. and JKCSS underdevelopment.
+Any person who likes Web development and design feel free to use this Framework

 # Developers